 Moving South from the Amazon, the climate begins to dry and the landscape turns to grassland.
 The animals in turn become even more unusual.
 Macrauchenia, a 1 ton chimera possessing 3-toed feet like a rhinocerous, a body like a camel and a trunk lived in herds alongside car-sized relatives of armadillos called Glyptodonts.
 Toxodons – great, ponderous beasts that resembled something between a hippo and rhino – lived in huge numbers as one of the most common animals in this landscape.

 The enormous Megatherium, a sloth even larger than those in the Amazon, lived in a vast range the entire way down to Patagonia.
-At 4-5 tons in weight it would have matched the grass eating Stegomastodon elephants as the largest animals in its ecosystem.
-The short-faced bear Arctotherium, related to the modern spectacled bear but more than twice the size of a polar bear, was the top predator of these grasslands.
+At 4-5 tons in weight it would have matched the grass eating Notiomastodon elephants as the largest animals in its ecosystem.
+A variety of short-faced bears – related to the living spectacled bear, whose fragmented range is restricted to the Northern Andes – roamed across much of the continent, some more than twice the size of the living species.
 Recent evidence suggests that Smilodon probably lived here too.

-Living alongside these were relatives of animals that are still found elsewhere – camels, horses were all common.
+Living alongside these were relatives of animals that are still found elsewhere – camels and horses, for example, were both common.
 This list is by no means exhaustive (for example it mentions nothing about birds nor the smaller animals) but serves to give some idea of just how spectacular and almost otherworldly the continent was when man first landed there.

 Were South America to still have it’s whole ecosystem intact people would undoubtedly take safaris to see the giant sloths, elephants and huge herds of Macrauchenia and Toxodon.